jarosado0911/ug4VDCC-Dendritic-Spine/README.md

 If you use the second way of providing the membrane potential, then the Vm files are expected in a directory "voltageData" relative to the current working directory.
 You may of course change that to your needs.

 James you to do list is the following:
-1. [x] Run a soma injection simulation on the cell
+1. :heavy_check_mark: Run a soma injection simulation on the cell
 2. :heavy_check_mark: Run simulation in 1. again but this time write the voltage for the entire cell to a file
 3. [ ] Make a video of the data in 2. to check
 4. [ ] Run the data in 2. in a calcium simulation with the vdcc set to on